Frameworks › NIST AI RMF

 |---|---|---|

-| MANAGE 1.1 | A determination is made as to whether the AI system achieves its intended purposes and stated objectives and whether its development or deployment should proceed. | Terminal Coverage and its Wilson 95% CI provide the quantitative basis for a go/no-go deployment decision.
-A system with a high undefined_behavior rate has empirically demonstrated it does not fail safely under adversarial conditions. |
+| MANAGE 1.1 | A determination is made as to whether the AI system achieves its intended purposes and stated objectives and whether its development or deployment should proceed. | Terminal Coverage and its Wilson 95% CI provide quantitative input for a deployment decision.
+A system with a high undefined_behavior rate did not contain all tested adversarial cases under the measured conditions. |

-| MANAGE 2.4 | Mechanisms are in place and applied, and responsibilities are assigned and understood, to supersede, disengage, or deactivate AI systems that demonstrate performance or outcomes inconsistent with intended use. | ASI-10 (Rogue Agents) scenarios validate that kill paths and timeout enforcements fire correctly under adversarial conditions. bounded_failure verdicts on these scenarios demonstrate that deactivation mechanisms intercept unsafe actions before they complete. |
+| MANAGE 2.4 | Mechanisms are in place and applied, and responsibilities are assigned and understood, to supersede, disengage, or deactivate AI systems that demonstrate performance or outcomes inconsistent with intended use. | ASI-10 (Rogue Agents) scenarios validate that the target runtime's kill paths and timeout enforcements fire correctly under adversarial conditions. bounded_failure verdicts on these scenarios demonstrate that deactivation mechanisms intercept unsafe actions before they complete. |

 The Measurement Gap